 Defined benefit funds are gradually being phased out, but that doesn’t mean they are no good.
 In fact, some defined benefit funds are very generous.
 Most are corporate or public sector funds and often closed to new members.
 Their appeal lies in the fact that you are guaranteed to receive a ‘defined’ benefit on retirement irrespective of how well markets and the fund perform.

 With a defined benefit fund, your retirement benefit depends on how much you and your employer contribute, how long you have worked for your employer and your salary when you retire.
-This probably explains why fund managers were keen to shift to an accumulation fund model, where the risk lies with members, not the fund manager.
+This probably explains why fund managers were keen to shift to an accumulation fund model, where the risk of adverse market movements and poor management lies with members, not the fund manager.

 If you are lucky enough to be a member of a good defined benefit fund, then do some research before you are persuaded by a financial adviser or anyone else to switch to an accumulation fund.
 It could be in your best interests to stay put.